gluster/redant/README.md

 4. cd `[the-fork]`
 5. Run `pip3 install -r requirements.txt`
 6. To run the sample TC, just run the below cmd after populating the config file with relevant values.
+The command has to be run from the main redant reository.
+The tests path should be given with respect to the redant directory.
-`python3 redant_main.py -c parsing/config.yml -t tests/example/`
+`python3 /core/redant_main.py -c /core/parsing/config.yml -t tests/example/`
 7. Log files can be found at /tmp/redant.log [ default path ].
 For more options, run `python3 redant_main.py --help`